Coimbra and Fatima Tour, visit the oldest University of Europe and the most important Marian Shrine in the World without leaving your Hotel in Oporto.

 |RETURN TIME||Approximately 6:00 PM in the afternoon.|

-Not to be missed in Coimbra will be the “Biblioteca Joanina”, a library built in the 18th century in the reign of the Portuguese King D. João V, its baroque interior divided into three quadrangular rooms with perfect arches where we can see university emblems in gilded carving, surpassed by royal crown of D. João V.
+A must in Coimbra will be the “Biblioteca Joanina”, a library built in the 18th century in the reign of the Portuguese King D. João V, its baroque interior divided into three quadrangular rooms with perfect arches where we can see university emblems in gilded carving, surpassed by royal crown of the Portuguese King D. João V.

 From the richness of materials to the artistic refinement of baroque decoration, the Joanina Library has some of the rarest and most important books in Portugal, without doubt a true artistic temple devoted to human knowledge.